-Action 45: Under further strategic work in Clause 21.03-3 Rural townships, include an action to: "investigate the sustainable development of towns within the green wedge, with a priority to investigate Nar Nar Goon, Tynong, Garfield and Bunyip".
+Action 46: Under further strategic work in Clause 21.03-4 Rural townships, include an action to: "investigate the sustainable development of towns within the green wedge, with a priority to investigate Nar Nar Goon, Tynong, Garfield and Bunyip".

 8.16.
-Replanting Policy for land not covered by Clause 52.17
+Proposed replacement planting policy for land not covered by Clause 52.17

-Clause 52.17 Native Vegetation applies to application for the removal of vegetation where the lot is greater than 0.4 hectares and the vegetation is native to Victoria.
-As part of the requirements of this clause, if vegetation is removed, it must be replaced either on site or at another location.
+Clause 52.17 Native Vegetation applies to applications for the removal of vegetation where the lot is greater than 0.4 hectares and the vegetation is native to Victoria.
+As part of the Clause 52.17 requirements, if vegetation is removed it must be replaced either on site or at another location.
 This is known as offsetting.

-Strategic Planning and Environment are currently working together to develop an offsetting policy for land that is not covered by the Native Vegetation controls. for land that is less than 0.4 hectares or where the vegetation being removed is not native to Victoria, within the Environmental Significance Overlay, Significant Landscape Overlay or the Vegetation Protection

-Overlay.
-It will be known as a replanting policy and is considered as different from the offsetting requirements in Clause 52.17.
+The Strategic Planning and Environment teams are currently working together to develop an offsetting policy for land that is not covered by the Clause 52.17 Native Vegetation controls.
+The proposed policy would apply to land that is less than 0.4 hectares or where the vegetation being removed is not native to Victoria, and is within the Environmental Significance Overlay, Significant Landscape Overlay or the Vegetation Protection Overlay.
+It will be known as a replacement planting policy and is considered as different from the offsetting requirements in Clause 52.17.

-Once this policy is completed it can included as a reference document in the Planning Scheme.
+Once this policy is completed, it can be included as a reference document in the Planning Scheme.
 There will also be required to be some supporting policy at Clause 21.02-2 Landscape and Clause 21.02-3 Biodiversity.

-Action 46: Under Clause 21.02-2 Landscape, include an additional strategy under Landscape values as follows: "Require replanting in accordance with the Replanting rations for the removal of vegetation in an Environmental Significance Overlay, Significant Landscape Overlay and Vegetation Protection Overlay".
+Action 47: Under Clause 21.02-2 Landscape, include "development of a policy for replacement planting ratios for the removal of vegetation in an Environmental Significance Overlay, Significant Landscape Overlay and Vegetation Protection Overlay".

-Action 47: Under Clause 21.02-3 Biodiversity, include an additional strategy under Strategies under Objective 1 as follows: "Require replanting in accordance with the Replanting rations for the removal of vegetation in an Environmental Significance Overlay, Significant Landscape Overlay and Vegetation Protection Overlay".
+Action 48: Under Clause 21.02-3 Biodiversity, include "development of a policy for replacement planting ratios for the removal of vegetation in an Environmental Significance Overlay, Significant Landscape Overlay and Vegetation Protection Overlay".